el2iot2/grunt-hogan/README.md

 ## Status

 v0.1.0 published to npm.
-TODO:
+TODO for version 0.2.0:

-[ ] Break out compile and render as separate tasks
+- [ ] Break out `compile` and `render` as separate tasks
-[ ] Update to ensure compatibility with grunt 0.4.*
+- [ ] Update to ensure compatibility with grunt 0.4.*

 ## Getting Started
 Install this grunt plugin next to your project's [grunt.js gruntfile][getting_started] with: `npm install grunt-hogan --save-dev`